Disable iPhone GPS & Geographic Tagging Data in iPhone Photos

-In case you didn’t know, the iPhone defaults to storing GPS and geographic tagging information in the EXIF data of your iPhone images.
-If you don’t want such information stored in a pictures EXIF data, you can disable the feature easily in iOS settings:
+In case you didn’t know, the iPhone Camera defaults to storing GPS and geographic tagging information in the EXIF data of your iPhone images.
+If you don’t want this type of location information stored in a pictures EXIF data, you can disable the feature easily in iOS settings, which essentially prevents the image from keeping location details within the file and can help to increase privacy.
+We’ll cover how to make this settings adjustment on all versions of iOS that support the location feature.

-How to Disable iPhone Photo GPS Geotag Data
+How to Disable iPhone Photo GPS Geotag Location Data

 - Tap on Settings